bloomsburyai/cape-client/docs/source/examples.rst

     }

 By default this will retrieve 30 documents at a time.
-The *number_of_items* and *offset* parameters can be used to control the size of the batches and retrieve multiple batches of documents, in a similar way to the mechanism described in the :ref:`multiple answers <multiple-answers>` section.
-The response also includes the a *totalItems* property which tells us the total number of items available (beyond those retrieved in this specific batch).
+The *number_of_items* and *offset* parameters can be used to control the size of the batches and retrieve multiple batches of documents (similar to the mechanism described in the :ref:`multiple answers <multiple-answers>` section).
+The response also includes the *totalItems* property which tells us the total number of items available (beyond those retrieved in this specific batch).

 Each document in the list contains the following properties: